 Pesticides and chemical insecticides come in solid (powder, crystals or granular forms), liquid and aerosol spray, contaminating land, water, and air.
 They need to be used with caution, complying with the instructions on the label.

 On the other hand, natural and DIY organic pesticides get rid of pesky pests, bugs, and critters without causing health risks to humans or animals.
 Homemade herbicides can help you get rid of plant-munching bugs without ruining the rest of your garden.
-It is important to choose them with care and use sensitively to prevent the garden ecosystem from being affected adversely.
+It is important to choose them with care and use them sensitively to prevent the garden ecosystem from being affected adversely.

 Vegetable Oil Sprays